markstringer-dti/markstringer-dti.github.io/dti.md

 What you do in planning is that you look at that list of things to do with the team and the product owner and decide, all together, on a shorter list.
 The sprint backlog.
 These are the things that the team is going to do in this sprint.

 And where do you put this list of things to do?
-To be honest, I've got my preferences, but I try not to force them on the team.
-This is tricky because most of these things are proprietary and will involve some outlay and commitment.
+To be honest, I've got a way that I like to do it.
+But I try not to force them on the team.
+This is tricky because most of these tools aren't free.
+They involve signing up to something and spending money.
 But I think the team should figure out all together what kind of thing they should use to communicate.

 They might want to start out with a spreadsheet, but somebody will probably find out quite soon that that's too difficult to maintain.
 They might want to start out with a physical wall, but in these days of everyone working from home, I'm not sure how you could make that work.